Random curves on surfaces induced from the Laplacian determinant: A general sampling algorithm

 We draw an edge from each vertex $v$ to the neighbor shown on the top of the stack $X^{(v)}$; the oriented graph thus seen is an oriented CRSF (with possible loops of length $2$).
 This is our initial CRSF.
 We now describe a step by step random popping algorithm of the cycles.
 Note that at each step, the graph that we see remains an oriented CRSF.
 Here is the algorithm: For each cycle $\gamma$ encountered in the current CRSF, pop it with probability proportional to $1-\alpha(\gamma)$; when a cycle is popped off, the top card on the stacks for each of its vertices is discarded.
 When a cycle is ``kept", its cards are fixed and can no longer be removed.
 The algorithm stops once the cycles that remain have been all ``kept" in a Bernoulli trial.
 It is easy to see that the order in which the cycles are popped is not relevant.

-Note that this algorithm terminates (as long as there is at least one cycle with positive probability) because eventually, with probability $1$, all the cycles present at one step will have been previously kept.
+Note that this algorithm terminates since there is at least one cycle $\gamma$ with positive weight $\alpha(\gamma)$, because eventually, with probability $1$, all the cycles present at one step will have been previously kept (the argument is the same as in Wilson's proof).

-Since the card of the stacks are distributed as the steps of a conductance-biased random walk, we see that algorithm $\A'$ has the same output in distribution as algorithm $\A$.
+Since the cards of the stacks are distributed as the steps of a conductance-biased random walk, we see that algorithm $\A'$ has the same output in distribution as algorithm $\A$.
 In order to compute the output distribution of $\A$ we will therefore use algorithm $\A'$.

 Let us compute the probability that a given oriented CRSF $\Gamma$ is obtained as an output of algorithm~$\A'$.
 Let $\gamma_1,\ldots, \gamma_k$ be the cycles of~$\Gamma$.
 The CRSF $\Gamma$ is obtained as an output if and only if there exists a finite sequence of oriented cycles $C_1,\cdots,C_m$ such that these cycles are popped, and after removing them, the cards that appear correspond to $\Gamma,$ and there are $k$ successful trials for Bernoullis with success probability $\alpha(\gamma_i)$.